smyrn96/coin-market/README.md

 # 🪙 Full-Stack Crypto Price Tracker

-A lightweight full-stack application built for the **Cyberscope Assignment** that displays cryptocurrency market data using the [CoinGecko API](https://www.coingecko.com/en/api).
+A lightweight full-stack application that displays cryptocurrency market data using the [CoinGecko API](https://www.coingecko.com/en/api).
 The app consists of:

 - **List Page**: View paginated market data of various cryptocurrencies.
 - **Details Page**: View detailed information for a selected coin.